Wolfgang Amadeus Mozart: 1786–1787: Return to opera

 In December 1787, Mozart finally obtained a steady post under aristocratic patronage.
 Emperor Joseph II appointed him as his "chamber composer", a post that had fallen vacant the previous month on the death of Christoph Willibald Gluck.
 It was a part-time appointment, paying just 800 florins per year, and required Mozart only to compose dances for the annual balls in the Redoutensaal (see Mozart and dance).
 This modest income became important to Mozart when hard times arrived.
 Court records show that Joseph aimed to keep the esteemed composer from leaving Vienna in pursuit of better prospects.

-(Note: A more recent view is that Mozart's position was a more substantial one than is traditionally maintained, and that some of Mozart's chamber music from this time was written as part of his imperial duties.)
+It is a biographical tradition to view this position as a mere sinecure; but a more recent view, put forth by Wolff (2012), is that Mozart's position was a more substantial one and that some of Mozart's chamber music from this time was written as part of his imperial duties.

 In 1787 the young Ludwig van Beethoven spent several weeks in Vienna, hoping to study with Mozart.
-No reliable records survive to indicate whether the two composers ever met.
+Beethoven almost certainly heard Mozart perform, but (despite a widely told anecdote to this effect) it is not certain that the two actually met in person; see Beethoven and Mozart.

+The same year was marked by the death of Leopold on 28 May 1787 – in a way, six months too early, since Leopold would never learn that his lifetime goal for his son, a paid court position, was finally achieved.
+Despite longstanding tensions with his father, Mozart had remained in contact by correspondence to the end of Leopold's life, and Leopold's death was likely a blow to him.
+Eisen suggests that the death "triggered a fallow period for the composer", noting that Mozart was similarly unproductive following the death of his mother in July 1778.
+The task of dealing with Leopold's estate was one of the last matters of mutual concern for Wolfgang and Nannerl; not long after, they became estranged and ceased to correspond.